binnev/recipe-planner/README.md

 The "author" and "source" fields will produce lines in the output markdown files.

-The user can add other fields provided they have correct `YAML` syntax, but they won't cu
+The user can add other fields provided they have correct `YAML` syntax, but the python script won't currently do anything with them.

 ## Aims:
 - Store recipes electronically
 - Plan meals: generate a single shopping list for multiple recipes
 - Use up spare pantry items: find recipes that best match user-provided spare pantry items
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc5NDEzNDExMF19
+eyJoaXN0b3J5IjpbMTA1MzA0MTk4M119
 -->